Apple Manhasset Mural

 The Story

-The year was 2020.
-Protests regarding George Floyd were happening across the country.
+It was 2020.
+Protests were happening across the country.
 COVID was still at its peak.
-Apple stores were boarded up, and most of our workforce was either working from home or collectively meeting and working together.
+Apple stores were boarded up, most of the workforce was either remote or gathering in small groups just to be together.

 Two of my frequent collaborators and I had a group chat going.
-We'd been talking about wanting to create something.
-A response that felt real, not corporate.
-Something from the people who actually work in the building.
+We wanted to create something — a response that felt real, not institutional.
+Something from the people who actually worked in the building.

 I came up with the design.
 We used Gianna Floyd's words as the anchor.
-The visual statement reflected Apple's values with clarity, empathy, and integrity without feeling performative.
+The visual statement reflected Apple's values with clarity and empathy without feeling performative.

-The concept was presented and approved by the Market Director and Market Leader.
-The team was assembled and put together, pulling equally talented Apple employees from nearby stores.
-I led the installation from there.
-Coordinated the build, the materials, the execution.
+The concept was presented to the Market Director and Market Leader and approved.
+I assembled a team by pulling equally talented Apple employees from nearby stores.
+I led the installation from there — coordinating the build, the materials, the execution across two six-hour days.

 What Happened